 Here’s how long millennials plan to stick around at work

-The research makes it clear that not all millennials plan to change jobs as much as you might think.
+The research makes it clear that not all millennials hand in letters of resignation and plan to change jobs as much as you might think.
 When accepting a new position, 50% of millennials plan to be there for five or more years, compared to 30% who say three to five years, 16% who say one to two years, and 4% who say one year.

 “Though millennials have a reputation for job-hopping, it’s clear that’s not their intention,” Reilly-Howe told Ladders.
 “They want nothing more than to find the right place and stay put for a few years.
 They leave when they feel they aren’t valued.”